Vietnam.vn - Nền tảng quảng bá Việt Nam

 - In 2025, the first Decree issued by the Government is Decree 01/2025/ND-CP dated January 1, 2025 amending Decree 107/2018/ND-CP on rice export business.
 How do you perceive the Government's special attention to rice export activities ?

-Dr. Le Quoc Phuong: Rice is one of the very important and special commodities of the economy because it not only brings achievements in export activities, brings foreign currency to the country but is also related to the life and income of farmers - a large force in society, whose life is still full of difficulties, and receives special attention from the Party and State.
+Dr. Le Quoc Phuong: Rice is one of the very important and special commodities of the economy because it not only brings achievements in export activities, brings foreign currency to the country but also relates to the life and income of farmers - a large force in society, whose life is still full of difficulties, and receives special attention from the Party and State.

 In 2025, the first Decree issued by the Government is Decree 01/2025/ND-CP dated January 1, 2025 on rice trading and export.
 This also shows the Government's great interest in rice export activities.
-In this Decree, the Government has proposed clearer and more coherent management solutions for the rice export situation to contribute to ensuring domestic food security.
-At the same time, it regulates rice prices, ensures rice quality, and especially builds rice brands.
+In this Decree, the Government has proposed clearer and more coherent management solutions on the rice export situation to contribute to ensuring domestic food security.
+At the same time, it regulates rice prices, ensures rice quality, especially builds rice brands.
 These are solutions to promote rice exports in the coming time.
 With this interest, it is hoped that rice export activities will achieve good results in 2025.

 Nghị định 01/2025/NĐ-CP kỳ vọng nâng cao hiệu quả xuất khẩu gạo